-In partnership with the City of Columbus Recreation and Parks, Lisa Bowers (State Urban Forester for Central Ohio) and Amy Stone (Ohio State University Extension) we bring the Tree Stewardship program to Columbus.
+In partnership with the City of Columbus Recreation and Parks, Lisa Bowers (State Urban Forester for Central Ohio) and Kathy Smith (Ohio State University Extension) we bring the Tree Stewardship program to Columbus.
 Starting with the Hilltop and Linden Neighborhoods we want to educate and certify volunteers to promote and maintain existing and newly planted trees.

 Why Should I Become a Steward?

 Make a positive difference in your community: Trees reduce energy costs, support clean air and water, reduce stress, and are related to increasing home values.

 Tree Stewards promote and care for neighborhood trees to improve the community.

 Learn basic arboriculture skills and to share your skills and passion with others.
 Increase public awareness through community education, planning and planting for the future.
 Provide maintenance and care for young trees in public places.

 Volunteering as a Tree Steward is rewarding, fun, and a wonderful way to serve the Hilltop community and your neighbors.
 Get invitations to special events and recognition programs